Classification of pneumonia: Necrotizing pneumonia

 Necrotizing pneumonia (NP), also known as cavitary pneumonia or cavitatory necrosis, is a rare but severe complication of lung parenchymal infection.
 In necrotizing pneumonia, there is a substantial liquefaction following death of the lung tissue, which may lead to gangrene formation in the lung.
 In most cases patients with NP have fever, cough and bad breath, and those with more indolent infections have weight loss.
 Often patients clinically present with acute respiratory failure.
-The most common pathogens responsible for NP are Streptococcus pneumonia, Staphylococcus aureus, Klebsiella pneumoniae.
+The most common pathogens responsible for NP are Streptococcus pneumoniae, Staphylococcus aureus, Klebsiella pneumoniae.

 Opportunistic pneumonia

 People with weakened immune defense, such as HIV/AIDS patients, are highly susceptible to opportunistic infections affecting the lungs.
 Most common pathogens are Pneumocystis jiroveci, Mycobacterium avium-intracellulare complex, Streptococcus pneumoniae, Haemophilus species.
 Less frequent pathogens are Cryptococcus neoformans, Histoplasma capsulatum, Coccidioides immitis, cytomegalovirus (CMV), and Toxoplasma gondii.

 Chemotherapy-induced immunodeficiency may lead to severe lung infections.
-Pathogens commonly associated with lung infectioins are bacteria (like Pseudomonas aeruginosa, Stenotrophomonas maltophilia, and Nocardia species), viruses (eg, respiratory syncytial virus, parainfluenza virus, influenza virus A and influenza B, and cytomegalovirus), and fungi (eg, Aspergillus, Fusarium, and Mucorales species, and Pneumocystis jirovecii).
+Pathogens commonly associated with lung infectioins are bacteria (like Pseudomonas aeruginosa, Stenotrophomonas maltophilia, and Nocardia species), viruses (e.g., respiratory syncytial virus, parainfluenza virus, influenza virus A and influenza B, and cytomegalovirus), and fungi (e.g. Aspergillus, Fusarium, and Mucorales species, and Pneumocystis jirovecii).

 Double pneumonia (bilateral pneumonia)

-This is a historical term for acute lung injury (ALI) or acute respiratory distress syndrome (ARDS).
-However, the term was and, especially by lay people, still is used to denote pneumonia affecting both lungs.
-Accordingly, the term 'double pneumonia' is more likely to be used to describe bilateral pneumonia than it is ALI or ARDS.
+Double pneumonia is a historical term for acute lung injury (ALI) or acute respiratory distress syndrome (ARDS).
+However, the term was, and still is used to denote pneumonia affecting both lungs.
+Accordingly, the term double pneumonia is more likely to be used to describe bilateral pneumonia than it is ALI or ARDS.

 Severe acute respiratory syndrome

-Severe acute respiratory syndrome (SARS) is a highly contagious and deadly type of pneumonia which first occurred in Nov-2002 after initial outbreaks in China caused by SARS-CoV/SARS-CoV-1,which almost disappeared by the month of May-2004.
-The second outbreak of SARS-CoV-2 started in December 2019 from Wuhan, China and was declared pandemic by WHO on 11 March 2020.
+Severe acute respiratory syndrome (SARS) is a highly contagious and deadly type of pneumonia which first occurred in November 2002 after initial outbreaks in China caused by SARS-CoV, which had almost disappeared by the month of May 2004 (it was later called SARS-CoV-1 to distinguish it from other similar viruses).
+The second outbreak, SARS-CoV-2, started in December 2019 from Wuhan, China and was declared pandemic by the WHO on 11 March 2020.
 SARS is caused by the SARS coronavirus, a previously unknown pathogen.